 All individuals with cerebral palsy can benefit from practicing range of motion exercises.

-Those with severe cerebral palsy should participate in passive range of motion exercises.
-These are when a trained caregiver or therapist moves the client’s body for them.
+Those with severe cerebral palsy often participate in passive range of motion exercises.
+These are when a trained caregiver or therapist moves the client’s body for them, helping them to stretch their muscles and gain motion in their joints.
 While they aren’t exerting any energy, individuals with CP may still benefit from the stimulation, which promotes flexibility and circulation.

 In contrast, individuals that have more muscle control should be encouraged to practice range of motion exercises actively (on their own) as much as possible.
 This may help strengthen the neural connections for those movements and improve overall motor control.